YuetChan/stock-market-risk-meter/README.md

 - Open existing projects: Users can open an existing project by reading the s_config.json file for the project name and project ID.
 - Create new projects: Users can create new projects, which will generate a s_config.json file that contains Project name and Project ID.
 - File tree and text editor: Once a project is opened or created, users can view a file tree and a text editor for editing notes associated with files.
-- Text formatting: Users can apply various text formatting options such as bold, italic, underline, left, center, and right alignment, and bullet points to the notes.
 - Dangling file searcher: The application provides a search bar and a file list that displays files with dangling notes, which are notes associated with files that are not present in the file tree.
 - Auto deletion: When users empty dangling notes, it will remove the associated file from the file list.